plan2net/webp/README.md

 # WebP for TYPO3 CMS LTS 8 and 9

+:fire: **If you update from a previous version to 2.0 you have to save the configuration again once!**

 Adds an automagically created _WebP_ copy for every processed jpg/jpeg/png image in the format

     original.ext.webp